 During second hour Friday, a student in physics teacher Malcolm Smith’s freshmen physics class pressed the gas valve shut off as he left the room, unintentionally triggering the fire alarms.
 This led to a school wide evacuation lasting approximately six and a half minutes.
 After being given the all clear by administration, staff members directed students to return to class.

-A plumbing issue arose just prior to the fire alarms going off, Dr. Tim Baker said, which caused the math section of the basement and other wings in the school, to smell of sulfur.
-Dr. Baker confirmed that while some people were yelling “smoke bomb” or “stink bomb,” there cause of the sulfur smell was a plumbing issue upstairs.
+A plumbing issue arose just prior to the fire alarms going off, Assistant Principal Dr. Tim Baker said, which caused the math section of the basement and other wings in the school, to smell of sulfur.
+Dr. Baker confirmed that while some people were yelling “smoke bomb” or “stink bomb,” the cause of the sulfur smell was a plumbing issue upstairs.